UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 Frequently Asked Questions

-Can I get help writing my resume and cover letter?
+Can I get help writing my resume and short responses?

 Certainly!
-Since the required student application components are a resume and cover letter, your best resource is Northwestern Career Advancement.
+Your best resource is Northwestern Career Advancement if you want help on your resume.
 You can schedule an appointment with an advisor via Handshake.
-If you’re looking to speak to someone quickly, look into NCA LiveChat or NCA Express Advising options.
+If you’re looking to speak to someone quickly, look into NCA LiveChat or NCA Express Advising options which occur every weekday of the academic year.

 What if I do not currently have a faculty mentor in mind?